Shriti Vadera, Baroness Vadera: Life after politics

 In April 2010, the Financial Times reported that Vadera had taken up a consultancy to give strategic advice in restructuring Dubai World's US$26 billion debt.
 In July, the Daily Telegraph reported Vadera had become consultant to Singaporean investment company Temasek.

-"The reason people like Shriti are getting these offers is because there are very few people who understand the international finance world and the geopolitical world at a time when the financial world clearly has some issues with the political world." said Martin Armstrong of recruitment consultants Somerton Partners.

 In 2019, Vadera was mentioned by British news media as a candidate to succeed Mark Carney as Governor of the Bank of England.

 In 2021, Vadera was appointed chair of the Royal Shakespeare Company, the first woman and person of colour in the role.

 In 2023, the World Bank's president Ajay Banga appointed Vadera as co-chair – alongside Mark Carney – of the Private Sector Investment Lab.